microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 ### task.getVariables <a href="#index">(^)</a>
 Gets a snapshot of the current state of all job variables available to the task.
 Requires a 2.104.1 agent or higher for full functionality.

-Limitations on an agent prior to 2.104.1:
- 1) The return value does not include all public variables.
-Only public variables that have been added using setVariable are returned.
- 2) The name returned for each secret variable is the formatted environment variable name, not the actual variable name (unless it was set explicitly at runtime using setVariable).
 ```javascript
 getVariables():VariableInfo[]
 ```